mono/website/docs/advanced/runtime/logging-runtime-events.md

 There are a number of different types of trace information the runtime can display.
 To filter the data so it can be interpreted more easily the MONO_LOG_MASK environment variable should be used.
 The mask should be set before the application is run and can not be altered while the application is running.
 Setting the mask will enable logging for only certain runtime functions.
 Possible values for the log mask are:

+-   "all" - Display all messages regardless of type
+-   "aot" - the Ahead Of Time precompiler
 -   "asm" - The assembly loader
+-   "cfg" - The configuration file loader
 -   "dll" - The native library (pinvoke) loader
+-   "gc" - Garbage collector information
+-   "io-layer" - I/O layer: processes, files, sockets, events, semaphores, mutexes and handles.
+I/O layers subsystems can be selected with the following categories instead of "io-layer":
+    - "io-layer-process", "io-layer-file", "io-layer-socket", "io-layer-event", "io-layer-semaphore", "io-layer-mutex", "io-layer-handle"
+-   "io-selector" - async socket operations
+-   "security" - e.g. Moonlight CoreCLR support
--   "cfg" - The configuration file loader
+-   "threadpool" - thread pool generic
--   "all" - Display all messages regardless of type
 -   "type" - Type load information
--   "gc" - Garbage collector information

 The MONO_LOG_MASK can be set to one or more values.
 Values are separated by a comma.
 To display only messages for native library loading and config file loading the log mask would look like this: MONO_LOG_MASK="dll,cfg".